top of page

 Modica 0148.jpg

-An interesting point of view needs somewhere to come from.
+An interesting point of view needs a good viewpoint to originate from.

-So a conducive room is obviously essential.
+So a good room is essential.
 Something spoily, ideally with a terrace, and an epic vista.
-And a pool, preferably one you can plop into straight from said terrace.
-A great breakfast is vital too.
-Most importantly the property must have character.
+And a pool, preferably one you can plop straight into from said terrace.
+A great breakfast helps too.
+Most importantly where you stay must have character.
 No standard boxy rooms and definitely no trouser press.

 Other than those paltry demands, I’m not fussy!

 There’s no shortage of resources on the world-wide-interweb.
-Rather than give an exhaustive listing here, I simply pass on wherever I’ve struck gold.
+So, rather than give an exhaustive listing here, I simply pass on wherever I feel I’ve struck gold.

 4. Learn to look

 Most of us see, but don’t look.
-An distinction that’s critical for travel.
+An distinction that’s critical in travel.

 Seeing happens anyway.
 It’s unthinking, instinctive, innate.
-And we rely on this to release brain space for other things, like whatever our phone’s urgently telling us.
+Something we rely on to release brain space for higher priority things, like whatever vitally important trivia our phone’s urgently updating us on.

-By allowing our brain to short-cut, we miss stuff.
-We only see what things are, not what they're like.
+But, by allowing our brain to take short-cuts, we miss stuff.
+We only register what things are, not what they're like

 Looking, on the other hand, is deliberate, judicious and interrogative.
 It’s about correlating and processing, actively posing questions and relating yourself to your surroundings.
-Not literally, via a selfie stick, but figuratively with your opinions, predilections, interpretations and filters.
+Not literally, via a selfie, but figuratively via your opinions, predilections, interpretations and filters.

 Bangkok 0885.jpg

-The phone-camera exacerbates ‘See-but-don’t-look Syndrome’.
+Mobile phones, of course, exacerbate ‘See-but-don’t-look Syndrome’.
 I watch so many people experiencing places via their screen.
 They arrive, snap and go.
-Those snaps have a brief shelf life and serve the sole purpose of showing you were there.
+Those snaps have a brief shelf life and serve the sole purpose of proving you were there.

-Alongside my sketchbook and my stool, I use my camera as a tool to help me look.
-Aided by a large dollop of curiosity.
-My three trusty props slow me down, force me off-piste and help me compose my thoughts.
+Alongside my sketchbook and my trusty stool, I use my camera as a tool to help me look.
+Aided by a large dollop of curiosity, my three trusty props slow me down, force me off-piste and help me compose my thoughts.

 Lisbon 2915.jpg

 In ‘normal life’, we’re always going somewhere, doing something, achieving some end and being someone.
-Leaving all that back home gives licence to meander and invite serendipity.
+Leaving all that back home gives licence to meander and latitude for serendipity.

 However, utter aimlessness rarely satisfies for long.
 So, you need to be purposefully aimless.
 Maybe that’s why my rant on actively looking is pertinent.
 It’s certainly a key motivation behind this blog.